POP3 or IMAP with SSL

 In order to utilize SSL settings on a VPS or Dedicated Server, an SSL certificate is required.
 If you have an SSL certificate configured, you can use the hostname assigned to your SSL or your dedicated IP address as your secure server name.
 Otherwise, you would need to sign up for an SSL here.

 - Secure POP3 - port 995

 The outgoing mail is always SMTP, whether using IMAP or POP.

 - Secure SMTP - port 465

-Note: Be sure that your computer's firewall is not blocking these ports as this can cause the ports to still not work properly.
+Note: Be sure that your computer's firewall is not blocking these ports, as this can cause the ports to still not work properly.
 It is not always necessary to use your Internet Service Provider's settings, but if you cannot send from port 26 or 465, then we suggest you contact your ISP and ask for their outgoing mail server name.

 When not using the secure connection settings for email, you may sometimes receive notices about the SSL certificate as these certificates are renewed or reissued.
 The best method to resolve this issue is to update the email settings with the secure server name provided above.

-If you would prefer to not make this change, you may suppress warnings about the validity of your connection's SSL certificate by either adding an exception or trusting the certificate.
+If you would prefer not to make this change, you may suppress warnings about the validity of your connection's SSL certificate by either adding an exception or trusting the certificate.